AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/manage-data-dimensions-metrics.md

 >[!NOTE]
 >
->Any dimension that you want to filter or group by must already be tracked in [!DNL MBI].
+>Any dimension that you want to filter or group by must already be tracked in [!DNL Commerce Intelligence].
 If you do not find the desired dimension, you may need to start tracking a new data column in your database via the [Data Warehouse](../data-warehouse-mgr/tour-dwm.md) page.

 **To delete dimension(s) from a metric:**